Roan Mountain / Appalachian Trail in Summer

-A kingpin of the Southern Appalachians, Roan Mountain and its highlands offer alpine-like meadows and blooming rhododendron that entice hikers and tourists in summer.
+A kingpin of the Southern Appalachians, Roan Mountain, and its highlands offer alpine-like meadows and blooming rhododendron that entice hikers and tourists in late June.
+A 13-mile stretch of the Appalachian Trail crosses the mountain and the adjoining string of summits known as the Roan Highlands.
 Averaging about 100 inches of annual snowfall, Roan has some of the Deep South's best cross-country skiing, snowshoeing, and snow camping.

-Popular Carvers Gap is a major cleft in one the South's great ridges.
-East of the gap, grassy Round Bald entices hikers up the spectacular alpine-like meadows on the Appalachian Trail toward Elk Park.
-West of the gap, Roan Mountain rises to two nearly 6,300 foot summits, one of which is accessible on the Appalachian Trail.
+Popular Carvers Gap is a major cleft in one of the South's great ridges.
+East of the gap, grassy Round Bald attracts hikers up the spectacular alpine-like meadows on the Appalachian Trail toward Elk Park.
+West of the gap, Roan Mountain rises to two nearly 6,300-foot summits, one of which is accessible on the Appalachian Trail.

 A paved road from Carver's Gap rises across the crest of Roan, through scenic evergreens, past meadows, to parking areas for the rhododendron gardens and other trails.
-On June 6th, the US Forest Service reopened the summit recreation area with extensive improvements all along the Roan Mountain road, including upgraded handicapped accessible trails in the gardens, picnic areas and restrooms.
-A modest fee of $3 per car is charged.
+The US Forest Service maintains the recreation area at the summit and all along the Roan Mountain road, including the handicapped accessible trails in the gardens, picnic areas, and restrooms.

 ROUND BALD / MODERATE

-The best short hike is not on Roan Mountain, but east from Carvers Gap up the meadow of Round Bald, 0.7-mile to the summit for awesome views (1.4-miles roundtrip).
+The best short hike is not on Roan Mountain, but east from Carvers Gap up the meadow of Round Bald, 0.7 miles to the summit for awesome views (1.4 miles roundtrip).
 Just walk across the road and through the gate.
 The open, grassy ridge and great views continue past Round Bald-just hike out and turn around at will (or camp) for an awesome summer walk or overnighter.

 AT ON ROAN MOUNTAIN / MODERATE